MyCatlikesChuru/MyCatlikesChuru.github.io/_posts/program/Spring/2022-08-03-spring-port.md

 ---
 layout: post
-title: Spring) Web server failed to start.
-Port 8080 was already in use 에러조치
+title: "[Spring] Web server failed to start.
+Port 8080 was already in use 에러조치"
 subtitle:
 categories: Spring
 tags: [Spring, shell]